award

 • Evidence that other employees who are not part of a protected class received preferential treatment

-• Showing timing of the termination and how it lined up shortly after an employee reported a pregnancy or injury
+• Showing the timing of the termination and how it lined up shortly after an employee reported a pregnancy or injury

 • Showing a consistently higher rate of dismissal for older employees compared to younger employees